 📍

-Urban delivery routes in Auckland, Wellington, and Christchurch carry higher vehicle accident risk than rural routes.
-The geographical area you operate in affects both vehicle and liability premiums.
+Urban delivery routes in Sydney, Melbourne, and Brisbane carry greater collision risk than regional runs.
+The geographical area you service affects both vehicle and liability premiums.

 Real-World Insurance Scenarios for Courier Drivers

-You are rear-ended at a traffic light while carrying a full load of parcels.
-Your van is damaged, and several parcels containing electronics are destroyed on impact.
+You are rear-ended at a red light in suburban Sydney while carrying a capacity load of parcels.
+Your van sustains panel damage and several cartons of electronics are crushed on impact.

-• Commercial vehicle insurance covers the repair or replacement of your van
+• Commercial vehicle insurance pays for the van repair or replacement

-• Business interruption cover compensates for lost income while your vehicle is being repaired
+• Business interruption compensates for lost income while your vehicle is off the road

-• Without goods in transit cover, you could be personally liable to the sender for the value of damaged goods
+• Without goods in transit cover, you could be personally liable to the sender for the full consignment value

-You leave your van briefly to deliver a parcel and return to find the side door forced open and multiple parcels stolen from the cargo area.
+You step away from your van to deliver a parcel to a third-floor apartment.
+When you return, the rear door has been forced open and multiple consignments are missing.

 • Goods in transit cover reimburses the value of the stolen parcels

-• Commercial vehicle insurance covers the damage to your van's door and locks
+• Commercial vehicle insurance covers the cost of repairing the forced door and lock

-• Some policies may require evidence of security measures (locks, alarms) for theft claims to be valid
+• Some policies require evidence of reasonable security measures - locks, alarms, closed cargo areas - for theft claims

-• Public liability covers the cost of repairing or replacing the customer's door and paving
+• Public liability covers the cost of repairing or replacing the door and paving

-• Your insurer handles the claim process and negotiation with the customer
+• Your insurer handles the claim and negotiation with the property owner

 Insurance Tips for Courier & Delivery Drivers